orochi-network/EIPs/EIPS/eip-bit_based_permission.md

 _Note_ The following specifications use syntax from Solidity `0.8.7` (or above)

 - Permission and role MUST be defined as an `uint256`
-- Permission MUST be defined as power of two
+- Permission MUST be defined as a power of two
 - Permission MUST be unique

 ### Defining new permissions and roles